ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 Retrieve snapshots data
 """""""""""""""""""""""

-**.../snapshot/{uniqueNodeId}/items
+**.../snapshotData/{uniqueNodeId}/items

 Method: GET

-Retrieve all Snapshots associated with a particular configuration identified by `{uniqueNodeId}`
+Retrieve all Snapshots associated with a particular configurationData identified by `{uniqueNodeId}`

 Return:
-A snapshot with all the stored data
+A snapshotData with all the stored data

 .. code-block:: JSON